 Who can help?

 Any member of staff working with individual children will be responsible and in a position to share information and achievement.
 Regular training is available for staff, as well as ‘in house’ training opportunities.
 We have a number of staff members who have been trained in specific areas of numeracy, literacy, social communication, Learner mentoring, ELSA (Emotional Literacy Support Assistant) as well as ICT technicians.
-All staff have been trained in Safeguarding procedures, with a Designated Member (and a Deputy member) of Staff for Safeguarding.
-All Saints Primary School's Designated Safeguarding Leaders are Mrs Costa (Primary contact) and Mr King (Secondary contact).
+All staff have been trained in Safeguarding procedures, with a Designated Member of Staff for Safeguarding.
+All Saints Primary School's Designated Safeguarding Leaders are Mr Parkin and Mrs Kriel.

 Monitoring and Communication

 The All Saints Governor with a responsibility for SEND is involved and knowledgeable about specific areas of additional support provided by the school.
 The SEND Governor meets with the SENDCo termly to monitor the provision and inclusion for those children with SEND.
 A report is made to the full governing body each term.

 To support pupils with additional needs, regular meetings with parents, pupils, staff and relevant outside agencies take place following the assess, plan, do and review cycle.
 This is in addition to our Parent Consultation evenings, information days/evenings, parent workshops and open mornings.
 We seek views of all involved.

 The school uses CPOMS (Child Protection Management On-line System) a safeguarding software with is used to monitor well-being and pastoral issues.